qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 This option allows you to create a snapshot in PNG format from the current view.
-This comes in handy when you have many projects and want to generate snapshots from your data.
+This comes in handy when you have many projects and want to generate snapshots from your data, or when you need to regularily create snapshots of the same project with updated data.

 Currently, it generates a PNG file with 800x600 pixels.
 The size can be adjusted using the ``--width`` and ``--height`` arguments.
 The filename can be added after ``--snapshot``.
 For example::

-  qgis --width 1000 --height 600 --snapshot my_image.png
+  qgis --snapshot my_image.png --width 1000 --height 600 --project my_project.qgs

 ``--lang``  option